 My results and personal records:

 These are my personal best recorded by my Garmin watch (but knowing very well that the result is not accurate due to the GPS glitches).
-But it felt good isn’t it.
-That could be my next target timing also…. hmmmm (need to consult my sifus first):
+But it felt good, isn’t it?
+That could be my next target timing also…. hmmm (need to consult my sifus first):

 Overall experience on this event (Race Review):

 Pre-Race: (check out the photos in this blog)

 - price – RM90